UNITED STATES

 Impairment of Long-Lived Assets

 Long-lived assets include real estate under development, property and equipment, definite-lived intangible assets, and lease right-of-use assets.
 The Company evaluates the recoverability of long-lived assets whenever events or changes in circumstances indicate that their carrying value may not be recoverable based on undiscounted cash flows.
 Impairment losses are recorded when undiscounted cash flows estimated to be generated by an asset are less than the asset’s carrying amount.
-The amount of the impairment loss, if any, is calculated as the excess of the asset’s carrying value over its fair value, which is determined using a discounted cash flow analysis, management estimates or market comparisons.
+The amount of the impairment loss, if any, is calculated as the excess of the asset’s carrying amount over its fair value, which is determined using a discounted cash flow analysis, management estimates or market comparisons.

 Earnings per Share